PeterJochem/NanoMotionPlanner/README.md

 # NanoMotionPlanner
 This is a motion planner for robotic arms written entirely in Python.
-It only depends on Numpy!
+It only depends on Numpy and Pytest!

-# Test Plan
-Plan for a 6DOF arm but use super simple meshes.
-Use the UR5 arm but downsample its collision meshes in Blender or using another open source tool.

 # Results
+I have implemented a lot of fundamental robotics algorithms and a few planning algorithms.

+## Robotics Algorithms
+1. Triangle-Triangle Collision Checking
+2. Mesh-Mesh Collision Checking
+3. Robot Self Collision Checking
+4. Forward Kinematics via Screw Theory
+5. Inverse Kinematics

+## Planning Algorithms
+1. RRT
+2. RRT Connect
+3. More to Come!

+# Running the Tests
+pytest ./tests